marionlamoureux/nifi_pseudonymisation_HoL/README.md

   - Ingest data from a local repository into HDFS
   - Pre-process the files while covering different pseudonymization and anonimyzation techniques*

-  _*There will be a strong focus on reversible techniques (pseudonymization), by opposition to anonimyzation (not reversible)_
+  _*There will be a strong focus on reversible techniques (pseudonymization), by opposition to anonimyzation.
+Pseudonymisation is the process of replacing identifying information with random codes, which can be linked back to the original person with extra information; whereas anonymisation is the irreversible process of rendering personal data non-personal, and not subject to the GDPR_

   - Create separate tables for raw data and processed data